nathanmsmith/nathansmith.io/src/content/posts/neovim-lsp/index.md

 - Documentation and examples around using Lua with Vimscript is currently very lacking.
 - Documentation on Neovim's LSP API is out-of-date and also very lacking.
-- nvim-lsp has only a small list of supported LSPs.
+- nvim-lspconfig has only a small list of supported LSPs.
 - TypeScript's "language server", TSServer, doesn't actually follow the LSP spec and thus isn't supported by Neovim.
 This is more of a TypeScript problem though.
 - The current plugin ecosystem is small and not yet very configurable.